AlexandrShaikouski/alexandr_shaikouski_buber/README.md

 Self-registration is only available for clients, to register as a driver you need to contact the administrator.

 # Administrator
 Can create new users, add, delete bonuses and bans for users.
-See listings.
+See lists of users, trips.
 In the lists, you can delete and view user information.

 # Driver
 Follows orders.
 When the order appears, he sees the path and cost of the order.
 Decides to accept it or not, if the driver accepted the order, he must necessarily complete it.